 - your average trading/partnership profits for the years ended 5 April 2017, 2018 and 2019 are less than £50,000 and the total trading profits over the three years are more than or equal to non-trading income over the same period.

 If you have made a loss in a year this will be included in the average calculation, but the use of losses which arose on your 2016 and earlier tax returns will not be included.

 If you are a farmer the profits used will be prior to any claim for farmers averaging relief.

 There are variations on the rules if you have not traded for the entire three-year period, please see HMRC’s detailed guidance at How HMRC works out trading profits and non-trading income for the Self-Employment Income Support Scheme.

 What level of grant will I receive?

-For example, for the first grant if your self-employment income was your sole income source and your profits were as follows:
+For example, for the second grant if your self-employment income was your sole income source and your profits were as follows: